dhruvNavadiyaa/foodpoint/README.md

 ﻿# foodpoint
-# Basic food delivery website wehere many restaurants are registered with their products.
+# Basic food delivery website where many restaurants are registered with their products.